-Science, Technology, Engineering, and Math.
-STEAM adds the Arts and Design elements to the mix.
-The thought process behind introducing these elements into schools is to ready the emerging population on subjects beneficial to the prosperity of the world.
-STEAM teaches students how every subject somehow relates to each other, which is supposedly beneficial as they grow into college age and are looking to make their STEAM-related career choices.
+STEM stands for Science, Technology, Engineering, and Math.
+The thought process behind introducing STEM to our younger population is to expose them to technological subjects that will beneficial to the future prosperity of society.
+STEM teaches students how every subject relates to each other, which will be beneficial as they grow into college age and are looking to make their STEM-related career choices.

 STEM Careers Include

 You’ve already been there and done that with the whole primary and secondary school.
 Now you’re trying to really commit to what you want to be when you grow up.
 Well, if you’re wanting to start getting into specifics, the majority of careers touch upon the STEM industry.
 Some may fall into one particular part of it, but many combine all forms and functions.
 Really, the one main industry that is heavily debated is the healthcare field. nursing & medicine encompass much of the STEM career format, however some researchers believe it should be its own thing.
 So, let’s take a look at other popular, and quite lucrative, STE(A)M careers.
 Some of the following careers are available as online programs too.